GrinnellAppDev/Android-Training-Fall-2018/week3.md

  - [Data and file storage overview](https://developer.android.com/guide/topics/data/data-storage)

 ## Exercise
- - Please review the following link on [ListViews](https://www.tutorialspoint.com/android/android_list_view.htm) before starting this exercise.
+ - If you haven't, please [review ListViews](https://www.tutorialspoint.com/android/android_list_view.htm) before starting this exercise.

    - For this exercise, you are going to create a new app called MyAnimalsApp.
 The first page should display a list of animal names, ideally
    5 animals.
 This means you need to use a ListView.
-After you create a listview, use the ListView's setOnItemClickListener method to respond to click events in the listview.
+   - After you create a listview, use the ListView's setOnItemClickListener method to respond to click events in the listview.
 You should open a new empty activity for each animal clicked.
 Lastly, make sure that the title bar on the toolbar changes based on the activity you are currently on.
-For example, if in my list I have an animal name dog and I click that animal name, the app should open a new empty activity and the title bar should read DogActivity.
-Also make sure you are using good android navigation guidelines i.e you should provide back buttons to the main activity for any sub-activity you create.
+For example, if in my list I have an animal called in the list dog and I click that animal name, the app should open a new empty activity and the title bar should read DogActivity.
+   - Also make sure you are using good android navigation guidelines i.e you should provide back buttons to the main activity for any sub-activity you create.

-   If you need some clues, I have added some sample code in the [here] for MyAnimalApp.
+   - If you need some clues, I have added some sample code for my animal app [here](https://github.com/GrinnellAppDev/Android-Training-Fall-2018/tree/master/MyAnimalsApp).
 You can refer to it if you get stuck.

-   Here are some photos of what your app should look like:
+#### Here are some photos of what your app should look like:

 ![firstpage](https://user-images.githubusercontent.com/20831683/46588014-a510a900-ca5a-11e8-8522-e5c50cb284b3.png)

-If the user clicks on cat, this is the activity that shows up.
+- If the user clicks on cat, this is the activity that shows up.
 Do the same should be for each animal.
 ![mycatactivity](https://user-images.githubusercontent.com/20831683/46588018-a93cc680-ca5a-11e8-89ad-c3d359e1c5ea.png)